World Naked Bike Ride

 The World Naked Bike Ride (WNBR) is an international clothing-optional bike ride in which participants plan, meet and ride together en masse on human-powered transport (the vast majority on bicycles, but some on skateboards and inline skates), to "deliver a vision of a cleaner, safer, body-positive world."
-The first ride happened in Zaragoza (Spain) in 2001.

-The dress code motto is "bare as you dare".
+The largest iteration of the WNBR in the world takes place in Portland, Oregon averaging approximately 10,000 participants and thousands of spectators.

 History

+The first naked ride happened in Zaragoza (Spain) in 2001.
 In 2003, Conrad Schmidt conceived the World Naked Bike Ride after organizing the Naked Bike Rides of the group Artists for Peace/Artists Against War (AFP/AAW).
 Initially, the message of the WNBR was protesting against oil dependency and celebrating the power and individuality of the human body.
 In 2006, there was a shift towards simplifying the message and focusing on cycling advocacy.

-The 2004 WNBR saw events in 28 cities, in ten countries on four continents.
-By 2010, WNBR had expanded to stage rides in 74 cities, in 17 countries, from the United States to the United Kingdom and Hungary to Paraguay.